datatogether/website/README.md

 ## Deployment

 Data Together is currently hosted on Github Pages with automatic deployment via Circle CI ([deployment logs](https://circleci.com/gh/datatogether/website)).
-Any changes merged into `master` will automatically go live onto the website.
+Any changes merged into `main` will automatically go live onto the website.